 A fund has been set up to help Dunedin businesses take on a student intern, which reduces the level of risk when employing a new person.

 We ask businesses interested in taking part in the programme to ensure that:

-- The internship project is robust and well thought out: projects that will challenge and stimulate the intern, while helping the business build capability, improve productivity and stimulate growth are ideal.
+- Please ensure that the internship project is robust and well thought out: projects that will challenge and stimulate the intern, while helping the business build capability, improve productivity and stimulate growth are ideal.

-- Interns are paid fairly for their contribution to your business: while having interns in your business has value, we believe in offering fair remuneration in exchange for talent.
+- Interns are paid fairly (payment should be above minimum wage) for their contribution to your business: while having interns in your business has value, we believe in offering fair remuneration in exchange for talent.

 - Intern expectations are managed: please don't raise an intern's expectations of a role in your business post-internship if this is unlikely.

 The programme aims to support businesses involved in high-growth sectors, such as Creative/Design, Biotechnology, Education and Research, Information and Communications Technology, Niche Manufacturing.

 You can apply to take on an intern if you are: